top of page

 A safe and welcoming space for public sector practitioners and commissioners to engage with external agencies, share knowledge, gain deeper insights, and build meaningful relationships.
 Attending the conference is an investment in both your personal development and your organisation’s capability.
 An opportunity to take time out from the day-to-day activities, step back and consider how audiences are evolving and how effective engagement requires continuous improvement and innovation.

-Conference starts at 9:00am and the awards ceremony ends at 7:00pm.
+The conference starts at 9:00 am and the awards ceremony ends at 7:00 pm.

 Public Sector